In this article

 When floor insulation is installed the right way, it does not cause harm.
 The problems come when insulation is added without addressing air sealing, ventilation, or moisture control.

 In Charlotte, I often see older homes where someone added insulation in a crawl space but did not install a vapor barrier underneath.
 Over time, that insulation got wet and sagged, which ended up making the floors colder instead of warmer.
-This is why it is so important to look at the entire system.
-Moisture issues and air leaks need to be addressed along with the insulation.
+This is why proper crawl space encapsulation is so important—it addresses moisture control and insulation together.

 Final Take, Is It Worth It for Your Home